bonomani/devmon/docs/TEMPLATES.md

 Key points:
 - There are multiple results, one per line, with each being stored in the `target OID` as `key-value` pairs.
-- Each line contains two pieces of information:
+- Each result line contains '2' new elements:
   - The `index` acts as the `key` and must remain `unique`.
 It's a sequence of integers, separated by dots, like a numeric OID.
 Often it is simply a single integer.
   - The `value` which can be of various types: String, Integer, numeric OID, etc. as defined in SNMP